Do you want to learn how to type on a path in Illustrator? In this tutorial, I’ll show you the basic techniques for attaching text to a path.

-Working with Type on a Path in Illustrator
+What You Will Learn in This Type on a Path Illustrator Tutorial

-After you create your path, click on it using the either the Type Tool or the Type On A Path Tool.
+After you've created your path, click on it using either the Type Tool or the Type On A Path Tool.
 If you are working with a closed path, such as a circle, your only option is the Type On A Path tool.
 Click on the path and a blinking cursor will appear.
 Enter your text.

 In some cases, the text will not fit on the curve.
 Notice the square box with a plus (+) symbol in it?
 That indicates that there is more text than path.
 No worries!
 This is easily remedied.